 Options has told us that "Jackson Francis weren't advisers, they didn't recommend investments".
 Indeed, JF told Options "We do not give advice" and said the sales process adopted by the firm consisted of "Information" (no further detail of the sales process was given).
-But I don't think that's an accurate reflection of the part JF played in Mr S's decision to transfer his pensions to an Options SIPP and invest in Store First.
-I think the evidence demonstrates that JF proactively contacted Mr S and positively recommended/advised him that the Store First investment would be a more lucrative pension investment than his existing arrangements.
-I think it more likely than not JF provided advice to Mr S on the merits of transferring his pension to the SIPP and investing in Store First.
+But I don't think that's an accurate reflection of the part JF played in Mrs S's decision to transfer her personal pensions to an Options SIPP and invest in Store First.
+I think the evidence demonstrates that JF proactively called Mrs S 'out of the blue' and positively recommended/advised her that the Store First investment would be a more lucrative pension investment than her existing arrangements.
+I think it more likely than not JF provided advice to Mrs S on the merits of transferring her pensions to the SIPP and investing in Store First.
+Mrs S has confirmed their representative visited her at home and "convinced" her to invest in Store First.
+Mrs S has said that she wasn't looking to transfer her pensions before she was contacted by JF.
+She also sent an email to Options shortly after JF visited her which explained JF had "suggested" she transfer her "two frozen pensions" and invest in Store First.

+I think this describes a situation where more than "information" about the SIPP and the investment were given.
 I think that if Options had made any further enquiries in January 2012, as it should have done, about how JF was operating, it would have identified, as another SIPP operator suspected and told Options in July 2012, that JF was advising clients.

-Mr S considered himself to have been "advised" by JF at the time - the indemnity he signed included the following statement which, in the absence of any other firm and in the context of other statements about Options within the same indemnity, can only relate to JF:
+Mrs S considered herself to have been "advised" by JF at the time - the indemnity she signed included the following statement which, in the absence of any other firm and in the context of other statements about Options within the same indemnity, can only relate to JF: